Breastfeeding or Bottle Feeding : Which is Healthier?

 - Provide more gaps in feeding-

-Mother who has shifted from breastfeed to bottle feed can also do all her household work without thinking of the frequent feeding gaps.
-Bottle- feeding a baby will also help a mother in managing their other responsibilities as well.
+A mother who has shifted from breastfeeding to bottle feed can also do all her household work without thinking of the frequent feeding gaps.
+Bottle-feeding a baby will also help a mother in managing their other responsibilities as well.

 - Best way to track your baby’s appetite –

 Bottle-feeding allows you to track how much your baby is consuming and if his or her appetite is healthy or not.
 Hence, if you want your baby’s intake to be monitored, then bottle-feeding is for you